 Description

-EXTERIOR The building has one and a half storeys and three bays, with high gables and sash windows in stone surrounds.
-The symmetrical entrance front faces onto the churchyard.
-It has a central plank door within a two-centred arched surround and is flanked by paired timber sash windows in square-headed surrounds with slender mullions.
-Each gable end has a two-light window to the upper floor and some cusped detailing to the apex of the bargeboards.
-The rear elevation has two windows; the large window is a later addition, and a central doorway containing a half-glazed door.
-The single-storey lean-to attached to the south gable wall is built of stone rubble under a monopitch slate roof.
+It stands one and a half storeys tall and consists of three bays, showcasing high gables and sash windows set in stone surrounds.
+The symmetrical entrance faces the churchyard and includes a central plank door within a two-centred arched surround, flanked by paired timber sash windows in square-headed surrounds with slender mullions.
+Each gable end features a two-light window on the upper floor, with some cusped detailing at the apex of the bargeboards.
+The rear elevation has two windows, one of which is a large later addition, along with a central doorway that contains a half-glazed door.
+The single-storey lean-to attached to the south gable wall is made of stone rubble and has a monopitch slate roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.